Hi there, I’m Bry. (pronounced “bree”)

-I came to the work of therapy by sitting on the couch as a client first.
-I was anxious and overwhelmed, and after a decade in the tech world, I was disconnected from myself and burned out.
-Therapy became the place where things started to make sense again.
-Over time and with a lot of hard work, I started to feel like a steadier, more me version of myself.
+I found my way to the work of therapy by sitting on the couch as a client first.
+I was anxious and overwhelmed, and after a decade in the corporate tech world, I was disconnected from myself and burned out.
+Over time and with a lot of hard work in my own therapy, I started to feel like a steadier, more me version of myself.

 Therapy changed my life—and it’s what led me here.

-I work with couples, adult families, and individuals navigating high levels of conflict, grief, and major life transitions.
-Whether my clients come to my office in Pasadena, California, or meet via telehealth, my hope is to help them move toward a steadier, more connected way of living in a confidential space.
+I specialize in couples and family dynamics because I believe that while relationships sit at the heart of our well-being and purpose, they’re often the hardest part of life to navigate.
+Whether my clients come to my office in Pasadena, or meet via video, my hope is to help them move toward a steadier, more connected way of living/connecting in a confidential space.

-When I’m not working, you might find me at the pottery wheel, enjoying a great cup of coffee, hiking, or doing things that help me feel grounded and present.
+When I’m not working, you might find me at the pottery wheel, enjoying a great cup of coffee, writing a stageplay, or seeing a movie at the theater.

 Training and Certifications